Intermediate statistics: addressing the thermoelectric properties of solids: The Algebra of Interpolating Statistics

 where $\partial_{x}^{q}$ is the Jackson derivative (JD) \cite{jac} given by

-Note that it becomes an ordinary derivative as $q\to1$.
-Therefore, JD naturally occurs in quantum deformed structures.
-It turns out to be a crucial role in $q$-generalization of thermodynamic relations \cite{lav1}.
+Note that JD becomes an ordinary derivative as $q\to1$.
+Therefore, JD naturally occurs in quantum deformed structures and it turns out to play a crucial role in $q$-generalization of thermodynamic relations \cite{lav1}.
 The $q$-Fock space spanned by the orthonormalized eigenstates $|n \rangle$ is constructed according to